 Energy efficiency grants – ECO and Flexible eligibility

-Qualifying householders can access funding to replace broken heating or improve home insulation through the government’s ECO Help to Heat scheme.
+Qualifying householders can access funding to upgrade heating or improve home insulation through the government’s Energy Company Obligation (ECO) scheme.

-The Energy Company Obligation (ECO) is a requirement placed upon energy companies to help improve the domestic energy efficiency of homes.
+ECO is a requirement placed upon energy companies to help improve the domestic energy efficiency of lower income homes.